Siege of Acre (1291): Background

-Europe launched a number of minor Crusading expeditions to reinforce the Crusader states, including the abortive Crusade of Louis IX of France to Tunis in 1270, and the minor Ninth Crusade of Prince Edward (later King Edward I) of England in 1271–1272.
+European states launched a number of minor Crusading expeditions to reinforce the Crusader states, including the abortive Crusade of Louis IX of France to Tunis in 1270, and the minor Ninth Crusade of Prince Edward (later King Edward I) of England in 1271–1272.
 The expeditions failed to provide the required relief; they were too small, too short-lived, and the interests of the participants were too diverse.

 More seriously, no major reinforcing Crusade was forthcoming.
 Pope Gregory X was unable to rally support for another great Crusade.
 Papal advisors blamed the lack of enthusiasm to the laziness and vice of the European nobility and to clerical corruption.
-A more fundamental reason seems to have been the debasement of Crusading ideal; Gregory X's predecessors had used Crusades to raise armies against the Papacy's European enemies.
+A more fundamental reason seems to have been the debasement of the Crusading ideal; Gregory X's predecessors had used Crusades to raise armies against the Papacy's European enemies.

 The Crusader states continued to deteriorate from continuing attacks and political instability.
 In 1276, the unpopular "King of Jerusalem" Hugh III moved his court to Cyprus.
 Under Sultan Al-Mansur Qalawun, the Mamluks captured Lattakia in 1278, and conquered the County of Tripoli in 1289.
 Qalawun concluded a ten-year truce with the Kingdom of Jerusalem in 1284.

 Following the fall of Tripoli, King Henry II, son of Hugh III, sent seneschal Jean de Grailly to warn European monarchs of the critical situation in the Levant.
 Pope Nicholas IV supported Jean by writing letters urging European potentates to act.
 However, the Sicilian question overshadowed calls for a new Crusade, and Edward I of England was too entangled by troubles at home.